Pumpkin Spice Cookies

 - Tastes like real pumpkin spice.
-These cookies are incredibly flavorful because they are made with pure pumpkin puree, pumpkin pie spice, and an extra coating of cinnamon-sugar.
+These cookies are incredibly flavorful because they are made with pure pumpkin puree, nutmeg, and an extra coating of cinnamon-sugar.

 - It can be made in advance.
 These cookies are just as good on day two as they are on the first day, so you can make these cookies a day in advance if needed.